 - Say only positive/realistic things to yourself.
 People who procrastinate are more likely to indulge in negative self-talk, so watch out for that

-So which of the seven ways mentioned in this post to end procrastination resonates most with you?
+So which of the ways mentioned in this post to end procrastination resonates most with you?
 Please feel free to share in the comments below.

 Virtually Done is a participant in the Amazon Services LLC Associates Program, an affiliate